 The 1884 Walthamstow Temperance Poem

-Researching for my Walthamstow walk for the Appetite Festival I came across a poem written about the evils of drinking alcohol.
+Researching for my Walthamstow walk for the local Appetite Festival I came across a poem written about the evils of drinking alcohol.
 It was recited at a temperance meeting in a chapel in Wood Street, Walthamstow in 1884.

 Worthy Sir, ladies and gentlemen,

 My promise is to fulfil:

 That are in Walthamstow,

 Which you may have no knowledge of,

 And perhaps would like to know.